 Legal aid may be available for this type of case if you have experienced or are at risk of experiencing domestic abuse.
-You can find more information about getting legal aid for a family problem at How to get legal aid for a family law problem.
+You can find more information about getting legal aid for a family problem at How to get legal aid for a family law issue.

-The court will want evidence that you have met with a mediator first and considered mediation before it will consider making a decision about your children for you.
-See How to apply for a child arrangements order without a lawyer for more details about these rules.
+The court will want evidence that you have met with a mediator first and tried mediation or another type of dispute resolution, before it will consider making a decision about your children for you.
+See How to apply for a child arrangements order without a lawyer for more help on these rules.